-Prerequisite: STMIN 4313, 4323, 4343 and a total of at least 24 hours in educational ministries.
-Student Field Experience is off-campus education.
+Prerequisite: STMIN 4313, 4323, 4343 and a total of at least 24 hours in church and family ministries.
+Student Field Experience is classroom and offcampus education.
 It is designed to be a cumulative, integrative learning experience.
-In this sense it should be an opportunity for students to pull together classroom experience in realistic hands-on situations toward the end of their seminary training.
+In this sense it should be an opportunity for students to pull together classroom experience in realistic hands-on situations toward the end of their seminary training with a biblical perspective obtained from scripture.
+Two hours.